Livestock Risk Protection (LRP) Insurance in Missouri

 A producer in Missouri plans to sell 100 feeder cattle (steers) at a target ending weight of 750 pounds and owns 100 percent of the cattle.
-The expected ending value is $170 per hundredweight, and the producer wishes to elect a coverage level of 97 percent.
-The price adjustment factor is 100 percent for steers, so the coverage price is $165 per hundredweight ($170 × 100 percent × 97 percent).
-An actuarial rate of 0.015996 is associated with this coverage plan.
+The expected ending value is $140 per hundredweight, and the producer wishes to elect a coverage level of 97 percent.
+The price adjustment factor is 100 percent for steers, so the coverage price is $135.80 per hundredweight ($140 × 100 percent × 97 percent).
+The USDA reports an actuarial rate of 0.036109.

 - 100 cattle × 7.5 cwt = 750 cwt

-Using the same information in the above example, let’s say that at the end of the 21 weeks, the actual ending value for feeder cattle is $150 per hundredweight.
+Using the same information in the above example, let’s say that at the end of 21 weeks, the actual ending value for feeder cattle is $120 per hundredweight.

 The difference must then be multiplied by the total hundredweight to determine the indemnity payment owed to the producer.